-As of June 30, 2020, a substantial portion of the Company's assets, principally aircraft and certain related assets, certain route authorities and airport slots, was pledged under various loan and other agreements.
-On July 2, 2020, substantially all of the assets of MPH and MIPA were pledged as security in connection with the MileagePlus Financing.
+As of September 30, 2020, a substantial portion of the Company's assets, principally aircraft and certain related assets, certain route authorities and airport slots, was pledged under various loan and other agreements.
+On July 2, 2020, substantially all of the assets of Mileage Plus Holdings, LLC, a direct whollyowned subsidiary of United ("MPH"), and Mileage Plus Intellectual Property Assets, Ltd., an indirect wholly-owned subsidiary of MPH ("MIPA"), were pledged as security in connection with the issuance of \$6.8 billion of senior secured notes and a secured term loan facility secured by substantially all of the assets of MPH (the "MileagePlus Financing").
 The Company has unencumbered assets, including aircraft, engines, spare parts and other physical assets, routes, and slots and gates, among other items, available to be pledged as collateral for future financings, if needed.